Connect with us

 Anna and Mark slip into an intoxicating delirium, and it’s impossible to look away as they descend further into madness.
 Anna’s behavior becomes increasingly disturbed and erratic, and she murders several men to keep her sordid affair with the monster a secret.
 Mark desperately tries to break the creature’s spell on Anna.
 He even goes so far as to murder her human lover Heinrich (Heinz Bennent) and pin Anna’s crimes on him.

-Needless to say, Anna and Mark don’t make it.
+Needless to say, Anna and Mark don’t make it in Possession.
 Their marriage deteriorates: they both become fugitives of the law, and Anna reveals that the creature has transformed into a doppelganger of Mark.
 Mark and Anna die in each other’s arms in a shower of police bullets, and Doppelganger Mark escapes to be with Doppelganger Anna, their son’s schoolteacher.
 It’s a confusing end to a confusing movie, but its themes are explored in a way that felt validating to me.

 Once Possession was available on Shudder, I quickly became a member of its cult following.
 While revisiting the film repeatedly, I found myself muttering “same” to no one as Anna convulsed and thrashed about on screen.